Skip to content

 When a Sophos Firewall decrypts HTTPS connections via TLS Inspection or HTTPS Scanning, the firewall creates a new certificate for the inspected connection and signs it with a local CA. Clients must trust this CA, otherwise browser warnings will appear or applications will terminate the connection.

 Sophos Firewall includes the built-in CA SecurityAppliance_SSL_CA by default.
 This CA can be downloaded under Certificates > Certificate authorities and distributed to managed clients.
+The important point is not only that some Sophos CA is present on the clients.
+The distributed CA must match the CA that is actually used for re-signing in the TLS Inspection configuration.

 The article Properly Implement Sophos Firewall TLS Inspection describes the entire rollout.
 This guide focuses on distributing the CA certificate to Windows, macOS, and Firefox.